NicoClinco/ADVANCED_PROGRAMMING/homework_02/README.md

 homework_02 : Nicola Clinco

+(INSTALLATION WITH MAKEFILE - UPDATE 01/12/23)
+{
+  -In the principal directory is contained a Makefile that allows us to build the dataframe module and the quadrature module:

+  -The user has just to specify the path directory where boost, gsl and matplotplusplus is installed:

+  -For the statistic module:
+  -The user has to specify BOOST_PATH in the principal Makefile (it is not necessary that the user modify the Make in /dataframe with the path of boost since it is exported from the principal Make)

+  -The user can run "make data_frame_module" and then, main_DATA_FRAME is available to be launched.

+  -For the quadrature module:
+  -The user has to specify GSL_PATH if he wants only create the library for the quadrature module, while he must specify the path to MATPLOTPLUSPLUS for running main_NUMERICAL_INTEGRATION.
+   Again, there is no need to specify the path in the subfolder quad_module since it is exported from the principal Makefile.
+  -The user can run "make quadrature_module" and then, main_NUMERICAL_INTEGRATION is available to be launched.
+}

 DATA_FRAME class for managing csv file:
 {
 The class DATA_FRAME is specialized for reading a .csv file